Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Introduction

 \section{Introduction}

-Developed in molecular physics the celebrated Born-Oppenheimer (BO) approximation (in other words, adiabatic approximation) \cite{BO} (for discussion see \cite{LL}) takes advantage of the large difference in the masses of the nuclei and electrons.
-This approach allows to separate fast (electronic) degrees of freedom from slow (nuclear) ones.
+Developed in molecular physics the celebrated Born-Oppenheimer (BO) approximation \cite{BO} (for discussion see \cite{LL}) takes advantage of the large difference in the masses of the nuclei and electrons.
+This approach allows to separate the fast (electronic) degrees of freedom from the slow (nuclear) ones.
 At the first stage in this approximation the nuclei are assumed to be clamped forming a certain spatial configuration, thus, nuclear masses are infinite and internuclear distances become classical, non-dynamical variables.
-Hence, the original many-body Coulomb problem becomes the problem of electrons interacting with several fixed Coulomb centers.
+Sometimes, in physics literature it is called the Born-Oppenheimer approximation of the zero order.
+Hence, the original many-body Coulomb problem becomes the problem of electrons interacting with several fixed Coulomb (charged) centers.
 Its dynamics is governed by the electronic Hamiltonian,

 where the electronic kinetic energy